enwask/due-diligence/readme.md

 # Due Diligence

 Due Diligence is your AI-powered shopping helper, originally developed in 36 hours for the Knight Hacks 2023 hackathon.
+The project was an honorable mention for Royal Bank of Canada's prompt, "improving shopping experiences with generative AI".
+It also won MLH's "best use of GitHub".

 This web application allows you to search for a type of product and gives you a digestible comparison of resulting products and their specifications.
 You can also save products to your own personal list for later viewing, or share